dmd-program/dmd-100/projects/open_design/open_source_toy.md

 2. Instructions should include any process or technique required to prepare parts and how to combine parts together.

-### Photo Documentation should include:

-1. Single kit of parts image: knolling style
-2. Photos of various assemblies demonstrating the modular or reconfigurable characteristics of the kit

 ## Requirements: